googleapis/api-linter/docs/rules/0131/request-has-name-field.md

 ## Details

-This rule looks at any message matching `Get*Request` and complains if either the `name` field is missing, or if it has any type other than `string`.
+This rule looks at any message matching `Get*Request` and complains if the `name` field is missing.

 ## Examples